HackBulgaria/Frontend-JavaScript-1/week0/README.md

 Open the browser console and navigate to the console output.

 You should see the same result as from the NodeJS.

+## When you are ready

+If you have the required setup, you can move to:

+* `tic-tac-toe`  folder, where there is a game to finish.
+It is a console-based tic-tac-toe. `README.md` there will give you more instructions.
+* `problems` folder, where there are simple coding problems to be solved using JavaScript (With NodeJS).
+Again, `README.md` there for more instructions.